-Our board of directors adopted, and we expect our stockholders to approve, our 2012 Employee Stock Purchase Plan (2012 ESPP) prior to completion of this offering.
+Our board of directors and stockholders approved our 2012 Employee Stock Purchase Plan (2012 ESPP) contingent upon completion of this offering.
 We intend that the 2012 ESPP will become effective upon the effective date of the registration statement of which this prospectus is a part.